-Styling less expressive than that of previous Range Rovers; similar features can be found on less expensive competitors; jury is still out on long-term reliability
+Styling less expressive than previous Range Rovers; similar features can be found on less expensive competitors; jury still out on long-term reliability

 The Range Rover’s standard engine is a 3.0-liter supercharged V6 producing 340 horsepower and 332 lb-ft of torque.
 In the HSE trim, this same engine is tuned to produce 380 hp.
 An 8-speed automatic is the only available transmission.
-The Environmental Protection Agency (EPA) rates the standard engine’s fuel economy at 17 miles per gallon in the city and 23 mpg on the highway.
+The Environmental Protection Agency (EPA) rates its fuel economy at 17 miles per gallon city in the city and 23 mpg on the highway.

 Optional on the SE and HSE is a 3.0-liter turbodiesel V6 good for 254 hp and 440 lb-ft of torque.
 EPA estimates for this engine are 22 mpg city/28 mpg hwy.

-The Supercharged models are powered by a 5.0-liter supercharged V8 good for an astounding 518 hp and 461 lb-ft of torque.
-EPA estimates for this engine are a meager 14 mpg city/19 mpg hwy.
-The new SVAutobiography Dynamic uses the same engine tuned to 557 hp and 502 lb-ft of torque.
+The Supercharged models are powered by a 5.0-liter supercharged V8, good for an astounding 510 hp and 461 lb-ft of torque.
+EPA estimates for this engine are a meager 13 mpg city/19 mpg hwy.

 Standard Features & Options

-A 2-row luxury SUV, the 2018 Range Rover is offered in five main trim levels: SE, HSE, Supercharged, Autobiography and SVAutobiography Dynamic.
-The Supercharged and Autobiography are also available in long-wheelbase models, while the SVAutobiography Dynamic is only offered with the standard wheelbase.
+A 2-row luxury SUV, the 2016 Range Rover is offered in four main trim levels: base, HSE, Supercharged and the Autobiography series.
+The Supercharged and Autobiography are also available in long-wheelbase models.

-The base Range Rover SE ($88,345) includes 19-inch alloy wheels, LED headlights with washers, the Automatic Access Height air suspension, a hands-free gesture power tailgate, a rear camera washer, LED lighting accents in the front and rear, a heated steering wheel, wood interior trim, leather upholstery, multiway power heated front seats with driver memory, a TFT/LCD instrument panel and tri-zone climate control.
-Also included is a 10.2-inch Touch Pro Duo touchscreen infotainment system with voice control, the InControl Pro upgrade, Bluetooth, a hard-drive-based navigation system and a 380-watt Meridian sound system.
+The base Range Rover SE ($85,945) includes 19-inch alloy wheels, xenon headlights with washers, the Automatic Access Height air suspension, a hands-free gesture power tailgate, a rear camera washer, LED lighting accents in the front and rear, a heated steering wheel, wood interior trim, leather upholstery, multi-way power heated front seats with driver memory, a TFT/LCD instrument panel and tri-zone climate control.
+Also included is an 8-in touchscreen infotainment system with voice control, the InControl Remote and Protect infotainment upgrade, Bluetooth, a hard-drive-based navigation system and a 380-watt Meridian sound system.

-The Range Rover HSE ($95,045) adds 20-in wheels and a panoramic roof (with optional black trim on the periphery), as well as niceties such as Windsor leather upholstery, heated rear seats, climate-controlled front seats, winged headrests in both rows and available massaging front seats with power-adjustable bolsters.
+The Range Rover HSE ($92,945) adds 20-in wheels and a panoramic roof (with optional black trim on the periphery), as well as niceties such as Oxford leather upholstery, heated rear seats, climate-controlled front seats, winged headrests in both rows and available massaging front seats with power-adjustable bolsters.
 Quad-zone climate control and a self-parking system with automated steering are also offered.

-The Range Rover Autobiography ($142,990 for short wheelbase; $149,290 for long wheelbase) is in a league of its own, boasting adaptive LED headlights, start/stop engine technology, reverse traffic detection with a blind spot monitoring system, adaptive cruise control, available 22-in wheels, unique color combinations, semi-aniline leather upholstery, 20-way power front seats, a rear-seat entertainment system, a 1700-watt 29-speaker Meridian sound system and the option of two executive-style rear seats instead of the standard 3-person bench.
+The Range Rover Autobiography ($140,990 for short wheelbase; $145,990 for long wheelbase) is in a league of its own, as it boasts adaptive xenon headlights, start/stop engine technology, reverse traffic detection with a blind spot monitoring system, available 22-in wheels, unique color combinations, semi-aniline leather upholstery, 20-way power front seats, a rear-seat entertainment system, an 825-watt 29-speaker Meridian sound system and the option of two executive-style rear seats instead of the standard 3-person bench.

 Cargo space measures 32.1 cu ft. behind the rear seats and 71.7 cu ft. with the rear seatbacks flipped forward.

-The 2018 Land Rover Range Rover comes with standard stability control, 4-wheel antilock disc brakes and a robust roster of airbags (front, side and full-length side curtain).
-The various available driver aids include autonomous emergency braking, traffic sign detection, rear traffic detection and a blind spot monitoring system.
+The 2016 Land Rover Range Rover comes with standard stability control, 4-wheel anti-lock disc brakes and a robust roster of airbags (front, side and full-length side-curtain).
+The various available driver aids include rear traffic detection and a blind spot monitoring system.

 To date, neither the government nor the independent Insurance Institute for Highway Safety has performed crash tests on the new Range Rover, but chances are you’ll be well protected in an accident.